Major muscles involved: Anterior and medial deltoids, triceps brachii

 Keeping the upper arms stationary, allow the elbows to slowly flex to lower the bar toward the face.

-Keep the wrists stiff and the upper arms perpendicular to the floor and parallel to each other.
+Keep the wrists stiff, and keep the upper arms perpendicular to the floor and parallel to each other.

 Lower the bar until it almost touches the head or face.